 - Heat mustard oil in a pan and temper with Hing / asafoetida and add Daal paste and sauté the mixture for around 10 minutes in medium flame till the mixture turns dry and a bit sticky.
 Remove the stuffing from heat and keep the mixture aside.

-- Take the flour in a big bowl and mix with salt and 1 tbsp oil properly.
+- Take the flour in a big bowl and mix with salt and 1 tablespoon oil properly.
 Add lukewarm water and knead it for sometimes to make a non-sticky dough.
 Cover the dough with a wet cloth/cling film and give it 15 minutes of standing time.

 - Knead the dough once again and divide the dough into 20 small balls and keep them aside.